metaplex-foundation/developer-hub/src/pages/token-metadata/mint.md

 ## The minting process

-Whether we want to mint a Fungible, Semi-Fungible or Non-Fungible asset, the overall process is the same:
+Whether we want to mint a Fungible, Semi-Fungible or Non-Fungible Nft, the overall process is the same:

 1. **Upload off-chain data.** First, we must ensure our off-chain data is ready.
-This means we must have a JSON file stored somewhere that describes our asset.
+This means we must have a JSON file stored somewhere that describes our Nft.
 It doesn't matter how or where that JSON file is stored, as long as it's accessible via a **URI**.
-2. **Create on-chain accounts.** Then, we must create the on-chain accounts that will hold our asset's data.
-Which exact accounts will be created depends on the **Token Standard** of our asset, but in all cases, a **Metadata** account will be created and will store the **URI** of our off-chain data.
+2. **Create on-chain accounts.** Then, we must create the on-chain accounts that will hold our Nft's data.
+Which exact accounts will be created depends on the **Token Standard** of our Nft, but in all cases, a **Metadata** account will be created and will store the **URI** of our off-chain data.
 3. **Mint tokens.** Finally, we must mint the tokens associated with all these accounts.
 For Non-Fungible assets, that simply means minting from 0 to 1, since Non-Fungibility forbids us to have a supply greater than 1.
 For Fungible or Semi-Fungible assets, we may mint however many tokens we want.

 Let's dig into these steps in more detail, whilst providing concrete code examples.